 The Mid-Autumn Festival has a history going back 3000 years.
 Moon worship is evident in historical records going back as far as the Zhou Dynasty (510–314 BC).
 During the Tang Dynasty (618–907 AD), moon appreciation and jovial celebration was popularly adopted among the Chinese upper class, later spreading observance of the festival to the lower classes.
 During this time, it’s also believed the mooncake was invented.
 The festival became an official holiday in the Northern Song Dynasty (960–1127 AD).

-- Tang Emperor Li Longji (李隆基) appreciated the moon so much that he flew to the moon to visit the moon palace.
-There, he was captivated by a song played by the fairies.
+There are other legends that are associated with Mooncake Festival, such as the story about Tang Emperor Li Longji (李隆基) appreciating the moon so much that he flew to the moon to visit the moon palace.
+There, Li Longji was captivated by a song played by the fairies.
 When he returned to his palace, he wrote a song to commemorate it, the famous Tang song titled “Melody of White Feathers Garment”.

-Festival foods are a delightful way to enjoy the festival, and they have special meanings.
+Mid-Autumn Festival foods are a delightful way to savour the vibrant energy of the festival period, and each item has special meanings.

 Mooncakes are baked cakes with sweet fillings and whole salty egg yolks, a treat that, among other stories, has been linked to the historical tale of Ming revolutionaries’ victory over their Mongol rulers.